jnlindsay/arch-dotfiles/README.md

 - wallpaper set with Awesome (and not feh etc.)
 - assuming two monitors
 - dependecies: rofi
-- fonts: DM Mono, Apercu
+- fonts: DM Mono, Apercu (currently installed like [this](https://github.com/elenapan/dotfiles)

 Other: